shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/10-Express with Node/Readme.md

+# Express Js

-- Express.js is a popular web application framework for Node.js, designed to simplify the process of building web applications and APIs.
-It provides a set of tools and features that help developers handle various aspects of web development, such as routing, middleware, request and response handling, and more.
+Express.js is a popular web application framework for Node.js, designed to simplify the process of building web applications and APIs.
+It provides a set of tools and features that help developers handle various aspects of web development, such as routing, middleware, request and response handling, and more. <br>

 Key Features and Concepts of Express.js: